 Some coffee lovers just want a better-looking AeroPress.
 We’d agree, the device isn’t winning for looks or elegance, but importantly, it is winning actual competitions for best coffee recipes.

-It May Affects the flavor
+It May Affect the flavor

 Some wonder if the use of near-boiling water in the AeroPress’s plastic chamber may take away from the potential quality of the brew.

-It’s a valid question, but the flavor an AeroPress is able to extract from the same coffee grounds one might otherwise use in a moka pot or drip brewer is absolutely unparalleled.
+It’s a valid question, but the flavor an AeroPress is able to extract from the same coffee grounds one might otherwise use in a Moka pot or drip brewer is absolutely unparalleled.

 AeroPress coffee leaves very little to be desired in terms of flavor and mouthfeel, so we’re confident this isn’t taking away from your coffee.

 Concerns about pouring hot water into a plastic